gmoutsin/Compromise/README.md

 #### Longer answer

-This game is a modified version of a board game that a student created as an assignment for a board game design module in Warwick University.
+This game is a modified version of a board game that a student created as an assignment for a board game design module at Warwick University.
 As such I do not know who has exactly what rights for this game.
 I am in the process of figuring this out, as well as finding the name of the student in order to give them credit.
 Until then assume that all rights are reserved.

 The code was written solely by me and is shared under the GPL v3.0 license.